 Plaka District and Athens Flea Market

-Although the Plaka District and Athens Flea Market are very different from each other, both are worth checking out if you are looking to do some shopping.
-Both are walking distance from each other and offer restaurants if you get hungry while shopping.
+Although the Plaka District and Athens Flea Market are quite different from each other, they are both worth while if you are in the need of retail therapy.
+Both are walking distance from each other, and have cafes and restaurants if you are wanting to make a day of it.

 Day trip to Delphi

 Delphi was once considered the center of the universe, and is one of Ancient Greece’s most important archaeological sites.
 It is the home to Apollo’s Oracle, which was famous in the Greek world and beyond (other civilizations).

 If you are looking to get out of the city, and want to visit the ‘Center of the Universe’, a day trip to Delphi is worth the time investment.
 With light traffic you are looking at about 2 hours 45 minutes to 3 hours.
 Delphi is approximately 115 miles from Athens, and the drive there is beautiful.
 The scenery is peaceful with mountain views, and small towns dotting the hillside.

 For more information 👩🏻💻 → Delphi, Greece – The Center of the Universe | A UNESCO World Heritage Site

 Live your life by a compass, not a clock…– Stephen Covey

 🙏🏻 Thank you for visiting my blog and never stop exploring!

 📸 All photos are taken by me, and are my intellectual property